eliobou/Video-Call-Warner-MQTT/README.md

 The code provided is meant to be open in the [Arduino IDE](https://www.arduino.cc/en/software).
 - Install the Adafruit_MQTT library
 - Select ESP32 Dev Module
-- Select the correct COM Port
+- Select the correct COM port
 - Update the Wifi and MQTT credentials where it is needed
 ```
 // Wifi informations